Is Chiropractic Care Safe?

-So, while surgery and medications are absolutely necessary and sometimes miraculous, I, virtually all chiropractors, as well millions of our successfully treated patients, strongly believe that drugs and surgery should not always be chosen as the first or the only method of treatment.
-After all, chiropractors graduate from chiropractic colleges having learned how to assist the body in countless situations to heal itself without drug and/or surgical intervention.
+So, while surgery and medications are absolutely necessary and sometimes miraculous, most chiropractors (including Dr. Alex, and millions of happy chiropractic patients) believe that they should not be the first resort in every situation.
+Chiropractors graduate from highly specialized chiropractic colleges having learned how to assist the body in countless situations to heal itself without drug and/or surgical intervention.

-This very point was emphasized once again by ABC’s Dr. Tim Johnson in a May 25, 2006 report on World News Tonight: “The truth is that 90 percent of back pain can be resolved without surgery if both doctors and patients are willing to try other treatments that basically help the back to heal itself.”
+This very point was nicely summarized by ABC’s Dr. Tim Johnson in a May 25, 2006 report on World News Tonight: “The truth is that 90 percent of back pain can be resolved without surgery if both doctors and patients are willing to try other treatments that basically help the back to heal itself.”

-Contemporary educational requirements for chiropractors are among the most demanding of any of the health care professionals and, in fact, are quite comparable to those received by medical practitioners.
+Yes!
+And contemporary educational requirements for chiropractors are among the most demanding of any of the health care professionals; in fact, they are comparable to those required of medical practitioners.

 Before acceptance to a four year chiropractic college, prospective chiropractors must complete a minimum of two years of undergraduate study with a heavy emphasis on the basic hard sciences.